Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Methods

-Note that CRs below PeV energies diffuse on time scales smaller than the typical timescale of large-scale turbulence motions, justifying our approach of static turbulence.
+Note that CRs below PeV energies diffuse on time scales smaller than the typical timescale of large-scale turbulence motions, justifying our modeling turbulence as static.
 CRs are ``frozen'' within the ICM as the plasma evolves, as discussed in Section~\ref{sec3}.